cdbale/Hackathon/README.md

 ### Legal Framework with Related Statistical Analysis

-The use of location data as solution to address the spread of COVID-19 directly impacts interrelated but distinctly different terms under privacy law:
+The use of location data as a solution to address the spread of COVID-19 directly impacts interrelated but distinctly different terms under privacy law:

 * Pseudonymization;
 * De-identification;
 * Anonymization; and
 * Aggregation.

 These terms are similar and often used interchangeably.
 The terms generally address the core idea of removing identifiers from data.
 However, with regulations and standards, each term can be defined and used distinctinly differentlly.
-This creates regional challenges in creating uniform solutions (in the form of applications, etc.) since each law can restrict the way in which the technology is required to remove identifying information.
+This creates regional challenges to create uniform, global solutions (in the form of applications, etc.) since each law can restrict the way in which the technology is required to remove the identifying information.

-As such, our proposal presents four different use metrics and identifies the corresponding legal terms that could apply to those use metrics.
+As such, our proposal presents four (4) different use metrics and identifies the corresponding legal terms that could apply to those use metrics.
 For each of these terms, we identify the relevant privacy strength (low, medium, high).
 For each metric, we propose technological solutions to increase privacy at a minimal tradeoff to accuracy.

 #### Pseudonymization